 Also, in New Hampshire, all campers are required to take two swimming tests, and this will be done after the parents depart.
 The swim test consists of three strokes: Freestyle, Backstroke, and Breaststroke.
 Campers are asked to swim each stroke roughly 15 yards, and junior unit campers (ages 8-11) are placed into swim lessons if two or more of their strokes require development.
-The endurance test consists of approximately 75 yards of NON-STOP swim.
+The endurance test consists of approximately 75 yards of NON-STOP swimming.
 Campers are told to swim any stroke desired, around the farthest square in the H-Pier section, without stopping to rest.
 Swimmers are guarded by three waterfront staff members, including one in a kayak to provide rapid assistance.
 ALL campers complete this test each year to ensure that they are physically able to swim to safety if they should fall off the Blob or need to swim back to a boat (while wearing a PFD of course).

-Legal Name: Logai Haillo.
-First Mic ddle Last "Nickname" □ Male □ Female Birth Date Month/Day/ Age o on arrival at ca mp: Christian Camps N/1 - alia a I Fa and Conferences IVIE edical Pro viae r Form Parents, please provide the form After the health care provider have We suggest you keep a copy of as completed and sigr ned the form, r eturn it • Weight: lbs Height: ftin Blood Pre essure/ Physical exam done today: Yes s □ No (If "No," dat e of last physic cal:) Do you feel that the camper will require limitations or r estrictions to a activity w hile at cam p? □ No □ Yes If you answered "Yes" to the question above, what do you recommend? (describe below-attach additional information if needed) nal information "I have reviewed the CAMPER HEALTH HISTORY FORM, and have discussed the camp program with the camper's parent(s)/guardian(s).
-It is my opinion that the camper is physically and emotionally fit to participate in an active camp program (except as noted above on this form.)
-Name of licensed provider (please e print): S ignature : Title e: Office Address Telephone: (Street) City Date: State Zip Code The following non-prescription medications are commonly stocked in camp Health Centers and are used on an as needed basis to manage illness and injury.
-Allergies: No Known Allergies To foods (list): Acetaminophen (Tylenol) Aloe An nmonia inhalent (for faintir ng) Bacitracin ointment ☐ To medi cations: (list): Bactroban 2% ointment (Mupirocin - for skin infection) Benzocaine gel (Orasol, Anbesol - for toothaches) Calamine lotion Calcium Carbonate (Tums - antacid) Cetirizine (Zyrtec - antihistamine) Dextromethorphan (Robutussin DM, Delsym - cough syrup) environment (inse - list): ect stings, hay Diphenhydramine (Benadryl - antihistamine) Epinepherine (Epipen - for anaphylaxis) Generic cough drops Guaifenesin (Robutussin - cough syrup) Hydrocortisone 1% cream Other allergies: (list): Ibuprofen (Advil, Motrin) Lidocaine Gel (pain relieving burn gel) Loperamide (Immodium AD - antidiarrheal) Loratadine (Claritin - antihistamine) Milk of Magnesia (laxative) Phenol spray (Chloraseptic - Sore throat spray) Describe previous reacti ons: Phenylephrine (Sudafed PE - decongestant) Pseudophedrine (Sudafed - decongestant) Tolnaftate 1% cream (antifungal) Diet, Nutrition: □ Eats a regular die (= 11 P H et.□Has a medically pre scribed meal pla an or dieta ary restrictior ns: (describe below) The camper is undergoing treat ·) The camper is undergoing treat ·) The camper is undergoing treat ·) The camper is undergoing treat ·)
+Legal Name: First Middle Last "Nickname" □ Male □ Female Birth Date Ag e on arrival at ca mp: Christian Compo Mont h/Day/Year Christian Camps and Conferences edical P rovid er Form Parents, please provide the form n to your child's health After the health care provider ha We suggest you keep a copy of rn it to the ca amp by May 1st.
+Weight: lbs Height: • Physical exam done today: s □ No (If "No," dat e of last physical:) Do you feel that the camper will If you answered "Yes" to the que - nal information if needed) Stion above, what as you recommend.
+(0000100 00.
+"I have reviewed the CAMPER • camper's parent(s)/guardian(s in an active camp program (ex physically ai nd emotionally in to participate Name of licensed provider (please e print): Signa iture: Title e : Office Address v Street City State Zip Code Telephone: () Date : • The following non-prescription medi Centers and are used on an as nee Allergie - nown Allergies ods (list): Cross out those items the campe - na) Bacitracin ointn Bactroban 2% ointment (Mupirocin - fo or skin infection) ng) Bacıtracın onun edications: (list): Benzocaine gel (Orasol, Anbesol - for t Calamine lotion Calcium Carbonate e (Tums - antacid) Cetirizi ne (Zyrtec - antihistarr e environment (inse tc.- list): ect stings, hay Dextromethorphan (Robutussin DM, D Diphenhydramine (Benadryl - antihista Concris course dropp, Cupifonacin (P amine) Epinepherine (Ep , Generic cough drops Guaifenesin (R Ibuprofen (Advil, Motrin) Lidocaine G Gel (pain relieving burn gel) ^{eam} │□ Other allergies: (list): Milk of Magnesia (laxative)) Descrit e previous reacti ons: Phenol spray (Chloraseptic - Sore thro Phenylephrine (Sudafed PE - deconge Tolnaftate 1% cream (antifungal) Sudafed - decongestar nt) Diet, Nutrition: Eats a regular die et.□Has a medically pre scribed meal plan or I dietary restric tions:(describe below) - - The camper is undergoing treat tment at this time for the following co nditions: (de scribe below) -